- Cash Flow

 Commercial Bridge Loans

-Bridge loans provide short-term financing bridging gaps between transactions or conditions:
+Bridge loans for immediate property financing needs provide short-term financing bridging gaps between transactions or conditions:

 Short Terms - Typically 6-24 months rather than multi-year terms.